matrix-org/matrix-appservice-irc/docs/irc_modes.md

 ```

 Note that exempting a user means that user will not be affected by bans or quiets,
-so be sure you trust the user before giving them an exemption
+so be sure you trust the user before giving them an exemption.

 ### Invite only (`+i`)